 Q: To what extent are courts willing to consider the way in which the same or similar cases have been dealt with in other jurisdictions?
 Are decisions from some jurisdictions more persuasive than those from others?

 Yes, German courts are willing to consider the reasoning of courts in other jurisdictions.
-Convincing arguments in such reasoning will be not discarded in cases presented by the parties.
-However, there is no general tendency that any particular jurisdiction produces more persuasive decisions than others.
+Convincing arguments in the reasoning will be not discarded in cases presented by the parties; however, there is no general tendency for any particular jurisdiction to produce more persuasive decisions than others.

 Q: What realistic options are available to defendants seeking to delay a case?
 How might a plaintiff counter these?